wp-plugins/text-hover/readme.txt

 == Upgrade Notice ==

+= 3.1 =
+Recommended update.
+Highlights: updated compatibility through WP 3.2; dropped compatibility with version of WP older than 3.0; updated plugin framework, bugfix; and more.

 = 3.0.3 =
 Trivial update: updated plugin framework to v021; noted compatibility with WP 3.1+ and updated copyright date.